Marktawa/blog-strapi-doc/ARTICLE.md

 ## Conclusion

 In conclusion, this article provided a comprehensive guide on building a blog website using Strapi for the backend and Next.js for the frontend.
-The tutorial covered various steps, including setting up the project folder, creating a Strapi app, seeding the data, setting up Next.js app, configuring Strapi API token, setting up middleware, fetching data from Strapi, creating the home page for the blog, creating category pages and creating a single article page.
+The tutorial covered various steps, including setting up the project folder, creating a Strapi app, seeding the data, setting up the Next.js app, configuring the Strapi API token, setting up middleware, fetching data from Strapi, creating the home page for the blog, creating category pages and creating a single article page.

-By following the step-by-step instructions and code examples, readers learned how to leverage the power of Strapi and Next.js to create a fully functional blog website.
+By following the step-by-step instructions and code examples, you learned how to leverage the power of Strapi and Next.js to create a fully functional blog website.
 They learned how to fetch data from the Strapi API, display articles in a neat blog-like format, implement pagination, and handle internationalization.

-Overall, this tutorial provided developers with the necessary knowledge and resources to build their own blog website using the Next.js and Strapi technologies.
-By combining the flexibility of Strapi's content management system with the powerful frontend capabilities of Next.js, developers can create dynamic and customizable blogs tailored to their specific needs.
+Overall, this tutorial gave developers the necessary knowledge and resources to build their own blog website using Next.js and Strapi.
+By combining the flexibility of Strapi's CMS with the powerful frontend capabilities of Next.js, you can create dynamic and customizable blogs tailored to their specific needs.